Truck camper

-In North America, the term truck camper and its derived acronym TC are generally used to refer to any recreational vehicle or RV that may be carried in the bed of a pickup truck.
+In North America, the term truck camper and its abbreviation TC are generally used to refer to any recreational vehicle or RV that may be carried in the bed of a pickup truck.
 In North America, this RV type is sometimes known as a slide-in or cab-over.

-In English-speaking Europe the term demountable or dismountable is more frequently used, and in Australia, the term slide-on is used to describe RVs of this type.
+In English-speaking Europe the term demountable or dismountable is more frequently used, and in Australia, the term slide-on or jack-off is used to describe RVs of this type.
 In the vast majority of States in the United States truck campers are not registered, titled and are thus not considered a recreational vehicle but rather cargo or a truck accessory.

+Long term/full-time residence is sometimes referred to as "Trucklife" in contrast with the more popular "Vanlife" movement.

 History

-Truck campers are usually considered the most versatile form of camper.
-They are capable of going virtually anywhere a pickup truck can go.

-The earliest truck campers date to the mid-50s and appeared almost at the same time.
+The earliest truck campers date to the mid-1950s and appeared almost at the same time.
 They were the Cree Truck Coach built in Saline, Michigan by Howard Cree and the Sport King built by Walter King's company in Torrance, California.
 King built the first cab-over camper.
-The first Cree models were displayed at a sports-and travel show at Navy Pier in Chicago in 1945.
+The first Cree models were displayed at a sports-and-travel show at Navy Pier in Chicago in 1945.

 In the 1970s and 1980s, campers for compact trucks (mainly Toyotas and Datsuns) were popular in North America.
 Many were built on bare chassis with twin rear wheels.
 After a number of manufacturers sold units that were heavier than the chassis could take, the boom ended and nowadays nearly all truck campers sold in North America are mounted on full-size pickups.
 What is believed to be the world's largest truck camper (18 foot, 6 metre) was manufactured by Interior RV (now defunct) of Penticton, BC, Canada.
 It was a one-of-a-kind concept unit.
 It was sold in 2008 or 2009 and its current location is unknown.
 Interior RV was also the first company to develop a slide out for a truck camper.

 The truck camper has gone through an evolution in development that places it on par with many larger and more expensive RV types in terms of amenities.

 North America's largest truck camper manufacturer is Lance Camper Manufacturing Corporation of Lancaster, California, followed by Arctic Fox of La Grande, Oregon.
 Lance's most popular model is the Lance 1172.
 Truck campers continue to be most popular in the Western United States and Canada, and this is where most manufacturers are headquartered.
 They are slowly making inroads into the eastern part of the continent as the baby boomer generation retires, and are looking for comfort combined with freedom and versatility.
 The truck camper is also becoming a very popular RV type in Australia, where rugged terrain makes them a practical choice.